Test coordinators have a lot to keep track of. We're here to help.

 Test coordinators use TIDE to create and manage user accounts for test day staff, adjust test settings for accommodations, create optional roster templates, and print test tickets.

-Test tickets include the information students need to sign in to the CB Secure Browser and take the test.
+Test tickets include the information students need to sign in to the secure browser and take the test.
 They’ll also need this information during the preadministration session to access the student questionnaire.

 Before the preadministration session, on or before test day, coordinators should print students' tickets from TIDE and store them securely.